Sunday, October 01, 2017

 If you have a new puppy in need of training and socialization..

-In regards to training we begin the sit, down and leave it commands and walking on a leash as well as basic puppy manners in our home and family atmosphere.
+In regards to training we begin the sit, down and leave it commands as well as basic puppy manners in our home and family atmosphere.

-Puppy Boot Camp is either 2 weeks for $400 which includes basic crate training and socialization or 4 weeks of crate training, house manners, socialization and basic obedience training.
-The 4 week program costs $1000 for the full 4 weeks OR $250 Per week.
-Let me send you the check list.
+Basic Puppy Boot Camp is either 2 weeks for $400 which includes basic crate training and socialization or 4 weeks of HYPED UP training of crate, house manners, socialization and basic obedience training.
+The HYPED UP 4 week program costs $1000 for the full 4 weeks OR $250 Per week.

 HYPED UP Puppy Boot Camp is $1000 for 4 weeks of house training, socialization, vet checks and required vaccinations